emanueleR3/emanueleR3/README.md

 🤝 **Looking to collaborate on:**
 Projects related to AI, AI automations (workflows and agents), and innovative software integrations.

-❓ **Open to guidance on:**
-Automating costly business production processes through AI agents and data analysis.

 📚 **Currently studying:**
 Advanced AI technologies, Applied Machine Learning, and LLM4SE for workflows and AI agents.